How do I complete a Direct IRA Transfer?

 Our IRA transfer form contains instructions for your current institution to liquidate your assets before writing the direct transfer check to Betterment.
 However, it’s a good practice to call your old provider before you mail the form, to verbally request liquidation of your assets, as there may be higher fees if your provider liquidates your account based on our written instructions.
 You might also be able to liquidate the account yourself on their website, which may be an even cheaper option for liquidation.

 The entire process usually takes roughly 3 to 4 weeks, due to mail time.
-Once we receive your rollover check, we’ll invest your funds within 1 to 2 business days.
+Once we receive your rollover check, and associate it with your account, we’ll invest your funds within 1 to 2 business days.
 You’ll receive an email notification once your funds have been invested.

 Indirect Rollovers